Pages

 • BGP attributes

-Route mps use ACLs or prefix-lists match the prefixes.
+Route maps use ACLs or prefix-lists match the prefixes.
 The route-map tells what to do with the matched routes using permit or deny.
 A permit action in the ACL or prefix list means match the prefix and a deny action means do not match the prefix.
 All ACLs types are supported i.e., named or numbered standard and extended ACLs.
 It is important to note that when matching prefixes, IPv4 and IPv6 prefixes cannot be matched in the same route map.
 Different separate route maps are required to match each protocol separately.

 Matching is done using the following commands: